-Now, let’s talk questions...
-Not just any questions, but the kind that build lasting business relationships.
+Now, it's time to talk questions...
+Not just any questions, however, but the kind that build long lasting business relationships.

 In order to know what questions you should ask, it’s important to consider your prospect as a person and nothing else.